 Point 3 in the Examiner states: “Police arrive and find Zimmerman bleeding on his face and the back of his head.
 He also has had grass stains on his back.
 All this confirms the story told by Zimmerman and the witness.”
 For the grass stains I refer you to the above.
 For the injuries, I refer you again to Officer Smith who wrote on page 3: “Zimmerman was also bleeding from the nose and back of his head.”

 Also, I just found an article describing why Martin was away from school: “Family attorney Benjamin Crump confirmed to ABC News that Martin had been slapped with a 10 day school suspension after a bag with suspected marijuana was found in his backpack.”
-And there is more. ”Last year Martin was suspended for spraying graffiti on school grounds.
+And there is more.
+“Last year Martin was suspended for spraying graffiti on school grounds.
 The Miami Herald reported that the school guard who stopped him searched his backpack and found 12 items of women’s jewelry and a flathead screw driver that the guard believed to be a “burglary implement.”
 But Martin was never charged or specifically disciplined for the incident.”
 Last: “Zimmerman is described as 5-foot-9 and well over 200 pounds while Martin was 6-foot-3 and 150 pounds.”
-A time line of the shooting can be found here.

-I agree with Norm: “There is no doubt that George Zimmerman killed Trayvon White.
+I agree with Norm: “There is no doubt that George Zimmerman killed Trayvon Martin.
 The only question is whether he was justified in doing so.
 That question should not be answered by opinion polls.
 It should be answered in a courtroom.”
 Thanks Norm, for pointing this out.
 I also agree with Elie Mystal‘s article: we don’t know what really happened in those last moments.